Sumy Oblast: Geography

 The Sumy Oblast is situated in the northeastern part of Ukraine.
-In Ukraine it borders Chernihiv Oblast to its west, Poltava Oblast – southwest, and Kharkiv Oblast – southeast.
-To its east Sumy Oblast borders the Russian Federation including Bryansk on the northeast, Kursk and Belgorod on the east.
+In Ukraine it borders Chernihiv Oblast to its west, Poltava Oblast to the south, and Kharkiv Oblast to the southeast.
+Sumy Oblast also borders the Russian Federation, including Bryansk in the north, Kursk to the northeast, and Belgorod to the east.
 The length of the state border with the Russian Federation is 563.8 km.
 There are three railway border crossing (Volfine, Pushkarne, Zernove) and five highway border crossings (Bachivsk, Katerynivka, Ryzhivka, Yunakivka, Velyka Pysarivka).
 In regard to border crossings, since 2006 the city of Sumy has an airport which has an international checkpoint.

 On its territory the Dnieper Lowland transitions east to the Central Russian Upland.
 The northern part of Sumy Oblast is part of the Polesie Lowland as its eastern region.
-Elevation is 110–240 m above sea level.
+The elevation of Sumy Oblast is between 110–240 m above sea level.

 Its area (23,800 km^{2}) constitutes 3.95% of the country.

 Seven main rivers flow through the oblast, with Desna River being the largest.
 All of them are transit because crossing the oblast flowing from the territory of the Russian Federation west towards Dnieper.
 All rivers in Sumy Oblast are part of the Dnieper River basin.

 The Sumy Oblast contains 168 objects and territories of natural reserve.
 The oblast is rich in picturesque banks of numerous rivers, and sources of mineral waters.

 Major environmental problems are: soil erosion, pesticide pollution, air and water pollution.
 The city has a problem of garbage utilization.

-The only place for pesticide utilization in Ukraine is Shostka, Sumy Oblast.